Emotional Support Animal (Policy SW-38)

 Violation of Policy

-The owner must fully cooperate with College personnel with regard to meeting the terms of this policy and developing procedures for the care of the ESA.
-The College may require the owner to remove the animal from Student Housing if: 1) the animal poses a direct threat to the health and safety of persons at the College, 2) the animal causes physical damage to property, 3) the presence of the animal fundamentally alters the nature of College operations, 4) the animal creates an unmanageable disturbance or interference with the College community, and 5) the owner does not comply with the owner responsibilities set forth in this policy.
-Any removal of an ESA will be done in consultation with the Accommodations Coordinator and may be appealed through the College’s grievance procedures.
+The owner must fully cooperate with Clarkson College personnel to comply with this policy and develop procedures for the care of the ESA.
+Clarkson College may require the owner to remove the animal from Student Housing if: 1) the animal poses a direct threat to the health and safety of persons at Clarkson College, 2) the animal causes physical damage to property, 3) the presence of the animal fundamentally alters the nature of College operations, 4) the animal creates an unmanageable disturbance or interference with Clarkson College community, and 5) the owner does not comply with the owner responsibilities set forth in this policy.
+Any removal of an ESA will be done in consultation with the Accommodations Coordinator and may be appealed through Clarkson College grievance procedures.